poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Hand students a few 3-D printed objects, if you have them.
 What do they notice about the objects?
 What process do they think is needed to print the objects?

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: learn the parts and properties of a 3-D printer
-Hand students several pieces of 3-D printed items.
-Let them observe and pass it around.
-Have a 5-minute discussion: What do they notice?
-What questions do they have about 3-D printed objects?
-Present the 3-D printer to the students (or watch the video) and talk about the function of each part
-Draw a simplified version of a 3-D printer (traceable, if necessary) while making references to the previous part on the actual machine.
-Let students follow along with their own drawing
-Discuss the questions in Step 2 on the worksheet
-If a 3-D printer is present, demonstrate printing and answer questions in Step 3.
-If 3-D printer is not available, watch a simulation video on 3-D printing (3-D Printing in Action - https://youtu.be/Gwro2HzxMgw)
-Reference back to the robot design they had created during session 3 and 4.
-Is there a better understanding of all the different functions they used in C.A.D.?
-Why is that important?
-Answer Step 4 question: Why do we design?
-Personalize the robot through answering questions in Step 5
-Closing circle/debrief - Discuss the EQ of the day.
-Make sure to collect each student’s last page with their robot color and design so that it can be used for lesson 6.

 ## Monitor: Check for Understanding/Formative Assessment
 Ability to name the parts of a 3-D printer
 Understanding the importance of designing a product before it is printed?